 Workers’ Compensation Attorneys Assisting Injured Employees in New Jersey

 An injury in the workplace often not only causes pain and suffering but also renders the injured employee unable to work.
 As a result, many injured workers suffer a loss of income and worry about making ends meet.
 Fortunately, though, many people who are injured at work are eligible to receive income benefits from their employer’s workers’ compensation insurer.
 If you were injured at work, you should speak with a trusted attorney regarding the benefits that may be available to compensate for your lost wages.
-The New Jersey workers’ compensation lawyers at The Law Offices of Jonathan F. Marshall are proficient at aiding injured workers in the pursuit of benefits, and we will work tirelessly to help you seek any income benefits that you may be owed.
+The New Jersey workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall are proficient at aiding injured workers in the pursuit of benefits, and we will work tirelessly to help you seek any income benefits that you may be owed.

 Eligibility for Workers’ Compensation Benefits

 A person seeking income benefits from an employer’s workers’ compensation insurer must meet certain requirements to be eligible for these benefits.
 First, the person must have an employment relationship with the employer.
 In other words, independent contractors generally are not owed income benefits.
 Workers are presumed to be employees, however, and the employer bears the burden of proving otherwise.
 The person must show that his or her injury or illness arose out of the scope and course of his or her employment, which means that the injury occurred while the person was at work or due to environmental factors in the workplace, rather than some outside factor.
 Lastly, injured employees are required to notify their employers of an injury within 14 days of the date of the injury.